johsieders/essays/content/23-is-science-a-threat.md

 In soft sciences, rule (1) is relaxed, while rule (2) is maintained, which forbids any kind of prejudice, any limitation of thought.
 Soft sciences include law, history, literature, political science, religious studies, philosophy and so on.
-They are, in a much stronger sense than the hard sciences, an eternal discourse because they lack a criterion of truth:
+They are, in a much stronger sense than the hard sciences, an eternal discourse because they lack a criterion of truth.
-Is Friedrich Hajek right or John Maynard Keynes?
+Who is right?
+Plato or Aristotle, Hume or Kant, Hajek or Keynes?
+They all have good points, but none is decisive.

 The term *soft* is by no means pejorative.
 But soft sciences will never be anything other than a succession of competing theories that emerge, are tested, sometimes applied and often disappear.
 There will never be an ultimate legislation, an ultimate political system, let alone an ultimate ethics.